nigelabrera0026/Winnipeg-Air-Quality/README.md

 # Winnipeg Air Quality Django app

-This an application that utilizes Django and City of Winnipeg's API
+This an application that utilizes Django and City of Winnipeg's API.
+This shows the air quality of the surrounding areas of Winnipeg such as St. James East, Booth, Charleswood, and Transcona.

 ## Installation to run locally.
 NOTE: The environment use is Linux, you can use WSL2 as well.